dlindhol/nacronym/README.md

 # nacronym
-A nacronyms is a name that was formerly an acronym (https://www.urbandictionary.com/define.php?term=nacronym).
+A nacronym is a name that was formerly an acronym (https://www.urbandictionary.com/define.php?term=nacronym).
 The intent of this term is to describe names that remain after purposely shedding the original semantics of the spelled-out acronym.

 ## Examples